ELP Communications: Columbia Pictures Entertainment and Sony Pictures Entertainment eras

-On December 21, 1987, Coca-Cola sold its Columbia Pictures entertainment businesses to TriStar Pictures, Inc. and renamed the Tri-Star holding company as "Columbia Pictures Entertainment" for $3.1 billion.
-Columbia/Embassy Television then merged with TriStar Television to form a new version of Columbia Pictures Television.
+On December 18, 1987, Coca-Cola sold its entertainment business to TriStar Pictures, Inc. for $3.1 billion, leading to the formation of "Columbia Pictures Entertainment."
+13 days later, Columbia/Embassy Television merged with TriStar Television to form a new version of Columbia Pictures Television.
 Embassy Communications then became ELP (Embassy Lear Pictures) Communications.
-Still-running and newer Embassy shows would begin to use the Columbia Pictures Television logo in January 1988 but would use the ELP copyright in the credits in February 1988.
+Still-running and newer Embassy shows would begin to use the Columbia Pictures Television logo in January 1988 but some shows would begin to use the ELP copyright in the credits in February 1988.
 Embassy Night at the Movies was renamed as Columbia Night at the Movies.
 On November 8, 1989, Columbia Pictures Entertainment was sold to Sony and renamed as Sony Pictures Entertainment on August 7, 1991.

 The final long running show to be produced by Embassy Television, as ELP Communications, was Beakman's World in 1992.
-In February 1994, SPE merged Columbia Pictures Television and the newly relaunched TriStar Television to become Columbia TriStar Television.
-All series by CPT, TriStar, ELP, and Merv Griffin were brought under the banner (though most shows would not begin to use CTT's logo until around 1997).
-Beakman's World was cancelled in 1998 and ELP Communications became an in-name only unit of Columbia TriStar Television.
+On February 11, 1994, SPE merged Columbia Pictures Television and the newly relaunched TriStar Television to form Columbia TriStar Television.
+All series by CPT, ELP, TriStar and Merv Griffin were brought under the banner (though most shows would not begin to use CTT's logo until around 1997, while Beakman's World switched in 1994).
+Beakman's World was cancelled in 1997 and ELP Communications became an in-name only unit of Columbia TriStar Television.

-Today, television distribution rights to both Embassy's television and theatrical libraries are now owned by Sony Pictures Television.
-Also, all shows from T.A.T.
-Communications Company to ELP Communications are all copyrighted by ELP Communications.
+Today, television distribution rights to both the television and theatrical libraries of Embassy are owned by Sony Pictures Television.
+Additionally, all shows from T.A.T.
+Communications Company to ELP Communications are copyrighted by ELP Communications.